-Have you ever experienced going to the ATM to withdraw money but even though no money came out, the transaction was treated as successful and your last withdrawal attempt reflected in your statement balance?
+Have you ever experienced going to the ATM to withdraw money but eventhough no money came out, the transaction was treated as successful and your last withdrawal atempt reflected in your statement balance?

-It makes more sense if you take a photo or photocopy of the receipt as there are ATM transaction receipts whose print outs fade easily.
-If the machine does not issue a receipt, take a photograph of the screen which may be helpful in presenting your case as you escalate the incident.
+2. Keep the transaction receipt.
+Better if you take a photo or photocopy of the receipt as there are ATM transaction receipts whose print outs fade easily.

 Have your documents such details of incident and transaction receipt ready.